 - Cross platform frameworks often have inherent performance issues to work out.
 One way to think about it is you are using an extra layer between your app and the device.
 You can almost always tell apps that are developed with these frameworks because they feel less responsive and a bit sluggish unless the team really put in the time to optimize them.

 - Look, feel and UI guidelines differ between major mobile platforms.
 Apple have their way of doing things, Google has theirs, Microsoft has their own, you get the picture?
 For example, on Apple devices, we are used to app button controls on the bottom of an app, but on other platforms, people may be used to them being on top.
 Cross-platform developed apps often look a bit weird on different platforms because they may not follow any UI development guidelines, or they follow the preferred platform of the people who developed them.
 A one-sized fits all solution is very difficult to do well and requires a lot of design work.
-To do it right, hire an app design agency to look at each of the platform development guidelines and figure out a way to be compatible.
+To do it right, hire a mobile app design company to look at each of the platform development guidelines and figure out a way to be compatible.

 - Bug fixing can be a bit of a nightmare on cross-platform solutions because there is a lot of fragmentation in hardware and certain devices may behave differently.
 Even within Apple devices, there can be a lot of variation in hardware.
 For example, your app might rely on a particular movement sensor, and one model of the device uses a different vendor than the others.
 It turns out it is not compatible with your cross-platform framework.
 Tracking these issues down can be incredibly time-consuming and frustrating.
 People don’t report bugs that tell you these details, they can’t see or figure out what is wrong, all they know is they were doing something, and your app crashed.
 Your native framework provider has solved these issues but they haven’t made those solutions public.
 (After all, they want you to use their solution, not someone else’s.)